If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Ron spluttered.
 ‘As if—’

 ‘Alternatively, you could do something to try and make yourself known in your own right, Ron.
-Why not try asking Fleur Delacour to the Yule Ball?’
+Have you thought about asking Fleur Delacour to the Yule Ball?’
 Harry’s smile spread into a grin.
 ‘I’m sure she wouldn’t be too scathing in her response, not when there are so many people around to witness your humiliation.’

 ‘As if I’d ever lower myself to act like you,’ Ron yelled.
 ‘You don’t even have the courage to ask anyone to the ball, let alone Fleur Delacour.’
 Her name slipped out in a quiet, reverent whisper.

 Harry burst into laughter.
-‘I don’t even want to go, let alone with Fleur Delacour.
-Besides, she has so many fans I wouldn’t have time to finish my lunch if I wanted to join the queue and ask her.’
+‘I don’t even want to go, let alone with her.
+Besides, she has so many fans I wouldn’t have time to finish my lunch if I wanted to join the queue and ask.’

 Although, if by some miracle she said yes, it’d certainly teach Roger Davies a lesson.

-A tense, thick silence settled over the hall.
-Ron’s face turned crimson as the eyes of everyone in the hall focused on them.
+A tense, thick silence settled over the hall and Ron’s face turned crimson as the eyes of everyone in the hall focused on them.
 Distinct clear steps rang out across the floor of the hall from his left.
 Harry’s heart slipped somewhere down below his stomach.

 Soft, strong fingers caught his chin and turned his head round.
-The faint, sharp, sweet scent of burnt holly drifted to Harry’s nose.
+The faint, sharp, sweet scent of burnt holly and marzipan drifted to Harry’s nose.

-A pair of blue eyes met his.
-Even narrowed, they were bright and clear as a summer sky.
+A pair of narrowed blue eyes met his, as bright and clear as a summer sky.

 ‘I think you will make a good date to the Yule Ball,’ Fleur said.